ocp-power-automation/openshift-install-power/README.md

   create          Create an OpenShift cluster destroy         Destroy an OpenShift cluster output          Display the cluster information.
-Runs terraform output [NAME] help            Display this information
+Runs terraform output [NAME] access-info     Display the access information of installed OpenShift cluster help            Display this information

 Where <args>: